sethsuk/sethsuk/README.md

 ## Seth Sukboontip

-- I am a computer science major at the University of Pennsylvania class of 2027 with experience in machine learning frameworks, backend development, databases, and RESTful APIs
+- Computer Science student at the University of Pennsylvania (MSE/BSE, Class of 2027), pursuing minors in Data Science and Fine Arts
-- I have applied machine learning techniques for tasks ranging from temperature prediction to GPS guesser, showcasing my ability to turn complex datasets into actionable insights
-- I have optimized CI/CD pipelines, enhanced codebase modularity, and tackled real-world challenges in the industry
-- I am pursuing a software engineering internship to refine my skills further!
+- Built scalable full-stack applications using Spring Boot, Node.js, React, PostgreSQL, and AWS, applying advanced machine learning for geolocation prediction and e-commerce customer segmentation
+- Seeking software engineering roles that combine backend systems, ML applications, and product-focused development in high-impact environments

 ## 📫 Contacts